greysongundrum/stelligent-u/05-ec2/README.md

   enabling SSH ingress on Port 22 from your IP and update the stack.

 Now can you SSH into your instance?
-If not, troubleshoot and fix the issue using your CFN template.
+If not, troubleshoot and fix the issue using your CFN templa

 ### Retrospective 5.2